SergeoLacruz/inventree-zebra-plugin/README.md

 ### Local Device
 In case of a local printer set the device here.
-The plugin actually puts the data directly to the device libe /dev/usb/lp0.
+The plugin actually puts the data directly to the device /dev/usb/lp0.
 No printer spooler is involved so far.

+### Threshold
+The image from pillow comes in greyscale.
+The plugin converts it ti pure BW because this gives a much better print result.
+The threshold between black and white can be adjusted here.

+### Width, Height
+These are values for the label width and height in mm.
+Please be aware that this is the size of the paper in the printer.
+The definition of the label in the css file has to fit to these values.
+There is no automatic scaling.

 ## How it works
 First import all the stuff you need.
 Here we use the translation mechanism from django for multi language support.